ChrisMKindred/KWC-USGS/README.txt

 4. Showing USGS Without Graphs in a Post

 == Changelog ==
+= 2.2 =
+Tested Up To 4.2

+= 2.1 =
+Fixed issue with graphs showing up if there is no data

+= 2.0.1 =
+Fixed issue with Temp Conversion
+Tested with WP 4.1.1
+Updated KWC Logo

+= 2.0.0 =
+Tested with 4.0
+Removed old MP5 references
+Setup cache busting for images
+Limited calls to USGS to every 15 minutes

 = 1.0.7 =
 Tested with 3.9
 Updated plugin Description to fit on WordPress.org